skaldebane/temperature-monitor/README.md

 ![[Notification screenshot]](img/screenshot.png)

-To install, use the `systemd-install` script: it'll automatically build the project, copy the binary to `/usr/local/bin`, then set up and start a systemd service to run at startup.
+To install, use the `systemd-install` script: it'll automatically build the project, copy the binary to `~/.local/bin/`, then set up and start a systemd user service to run at startup.

 Assumptions:
 - `acpitz temp1` exists and is a good sensor for overall temperature measure.